gvwilson/fiction/in-heck/index.md

 "We just have to *arrive* with them."

 Twelve hours later,
-he and Maddy lay next to each other in the bottom of a wagon full of supplies in the barn on the edge of town.
+he, Maddy, and a little hexabot that Maddy had christened Click lay next to each other in the bottom of a wagon full of supplies in the barn on the edge of town.
-It had taken them an hour to unload enough boxes and crates to make a space for themselves, an hour filled with whispered admonishments to each other to be quiet and not drop things.
+It had taken them an hour to unload enough boxes and crates to make a space for themselves, an hour filled with whispered admonishments to each other not to drop things and to pay attention to Click, it was trying to tell them to put that box *here* and not *there*.

-After they made room for themselves and their knapsacks, they wrestled a board into place to serve as a roof for their little cave and re-packed everything on top of it.
+Once they had made room for themselves, their knapsacks, and the little bot, they wrestled a board into place to serve as a roof for their little cave and re-packed everything on top of it.
 After some more whispers of,